port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 - **Azure Pipelines**

-Azure Pipelines can track deployments by integrating with Port's API in a similar manner.
+Azure Pipelines can track deployments by integrating with Port's API in a similar manner. [find more here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/ci-cd/azure-pipelines/)

+Add this example to your Azure Pipelines script to report deployments to Port:
 <details>
 <summary><b>Azure Pipelines Example (click to expand)</b></summary>